-This is a perfect time of year to plant trees and shrubs.
+If you take care of your own landscaping, this is a perfect time of year to plant trees and shrubs.
 During the winter, plants can establish their roots while their tops remain dormant until the spring.
 The same applies to bulbs like Daffodils and Hyacinths and their friends.

 Don't prune your trees too soon.
 Wait until December through February for the best time to prune.

 And if you're looking for new things to plant at this time of year, here's a great place to start.